-The third party certifier or the chamber primary or secondary method operator under the certifier's supervision shall take air samples and analyze them for formaldehyde according to ASTM E 1333-96 the primary or secondary method.
+The third party certifier or the primary or secondary method operator under the certifier's supervision shall take air samples and analyze them for formaldehyde according to the primary or secondary method.
 The results will be reported to the manufacturer and to the certifier.

-The chamber primary or secondary method operator or certifier shall have the option of testing a second set of air samples to confirm a questionable test value.
-If a second set of air samples is taken, it must be taken within the time parameters defined in ASTM E-1333-96 the primary or secondary method.
+The primary or secondary method operator or certifier shall have the option of testing a second set of air samples to confirm a questionable test value.
+If a second set of air samples is taken, it must be taken within the time parameters defined in the primary or secondary method.

-If the second sample set of air specimens falls within 0.03 parts per million (ppm) a range of concentrations, established by the third party certifier, of the test values from the first sample set, the two values shall be averaged.
-If the test value from the second set of air samples varies more than 0.03 ppm the range of concentrations, established by the third party certifier, from the first, the chamber primary or secondary method test shall be null and void.
+If the second sample set of air specimens falls within a range of concentrations, established by the third party certifier, of the test values from the first sample set, the two values shall be averaged.
+If the test value from the second set of air samples varies more than the range of concentrations, established by the third party certifier, from the first, the primary or secondary method test shall be null and void.